How to Measure & Grow Social Media ROI

 There’s a perception that social media doesn’t have an especially high ROI—but that’s probably because not enough marketers actually measure it in order to find out!
 Like we said already, it’s not an easy thing to quantify, or to prove.
 But there is so much potential for high ROI in social media—not least because of the sheer number of people who use it every day.
 Of course, some social platforms are more successful than others.

 According to a 2021 report, more than 40% of marketers said that Facebook was the most effective channel for their businesses in terms of ROI.
 Again, this is probably due to the amount of users (there were 2.8 billion active users every month in 2021.
 It’s easy to segment your audience and target specific demographics, and Facebook’s algorithms can really help you out.

-Instagram didn’t rank quite as highly in that study, perhaps because its metrics are even more nebulous than FB’s—but around 30% of respondents said the platform gave them their highest ROI.
+Instagram didn’t rank quite as highly in that study, perhaps because its metrics are even more nebulous than FB’s—but despite vague social media metrics, around 30% of respondents said the platform gave them their highest ROI.

 Whichever platform(s) you use, the relatively low cost of social media marketing means that it should be easier to see a return on your investment.
-You can advertise for free in most cases, and even if you choose to use paid ads, it’s still far cheaper than something like a billboard or a TV ad.
+You can advertise for free in most cases, and even if you choose to run paid social media campaigns, it’s still far cheaper than something like a billboard or a TV ad.